 The first four of the ideas listed above are mutually reinforcing: they revolve around an understanding that China is an important economy and global power with whom cooperation is required, and that opposing China would result in costly consequences.
 Many of these views would be regarded as uncontroversial in Sweden.
-This is backed up by survey results from 2021, which showed that Swedes typically see China as a strong and technologically advanced economy that is important to Sweden, and with whom they welcome cooperation on global challenges.278 representatives regularly refer to China as an important trading partner and state their ambition to intensify economic exchange.280 On the political side, meanwhile, China has a strong presence in most parts of the world and wields significant influence in multilateral fora prioritised by Sweden, such as the UN and the WTO.
+This is backed up by survey results from 2021, which showed that Swedes typically see China as a strong and technologically advanced economy that is important to Sweden, and with whom they welcome cooperation on global challenges.

+In concrete terms, China has long been a priority market for Swedish businesses and the government.
+Government representatives regularly refer to China as an important trading partner and state their ambition to intensify economic exchange.
+On the political side, meanwhile, China has a strong presence in most parts of the world and wields significant influence in multilateral fora prioritised by Sweden, such as the UN and the WTO.
 Deteriorating relations with China could result in Sweden being side-lined on important issues or make it harder to find support for political initiatives, such as the global effort to fight climate change.